jrachelr/portfolio/blogposts/scrolltop.md

 #   - "#opensource"
 ---

 Working on a feature for [# 🚀 Feature: Add a 'back to top' button for long search results](https://github.com/JoshuaKGoldberg/tidelift-me-up-site/issues/7).
-My first attempt was close, my approach was roughly:
+My first attempt was close, my approach was along the lines of:

 1. Add a link to the page with an `href="#title"`
 2. The button has an `onClick` that: